 D12.
 Report the lowest grade earned for any course that may be transferred for credit: C D13.
 Maximum number of credits or courses that may be transferred from a two-year institution: Number Unit type D14.
 Maximum number of credits or courses that may be transferred from a four-year institution: Number Unit type D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: (see D17 D17.
-Describe other transfer credit policies:
+Minimum number of credits that transfers must complete at your institution to earn a bachelor □s degree: (see D17) D17.
+Describe other transfer credit policies: 1.
+A transfer student must have completed a minimum of two semesters as a full-time student (minimum 12 hours

-- 1. A transfer student must have completed a minimum of two semesters as a full-time student (minimum 12 hours each semester) maintaining a GPR of 2.0 (on a 4.0 scale). - 2.
-Students are required to earn at The Citadel a minimum of one-half the semester hours prescribed for their major course of study.
+2. Students are required to earn at The Citadel a minimum of one-half the semester hours prescribed for their major course of study.